 The prevailing circumstances after the “harrying of the north” and Roger Poitou banishment add credence to the de Lacy’s need to have a loyal local supporter.
 Ralph owed knights service as well to the de Lacy Barony by the charters.

 This close feudal relationship continued for centuries until the death of Henry de Lacy, 3rd Earl of Lincoln and Lord of Bowland who died Feb.
 5, 1311 (with out a male heir).

-The de Mittons only ceased being Lords of Mitton manor with his death.
+The de Mittons only then ceased being Lords of Mitton manor with his Henry de Lacy`s death.
 Research says they were removed as lords of their namesake manor by 1312 having been replaced by the new superior feudal Lord, Thomas Plantagenet.
-The ending of their feudal relationship was as important as the initial charters to the family.
+The ending of their feudal relationship was as important an event as the initial charters to the family.
 It suggest the early alienation of land grants from the de Lacy’s was rooted and continued for over two centuries from an original grantee bloodline connection.

 Several sources seem to agree Ralph the Red was a de Lacy, albeit Illegitimate;

 “Robert had one illegitimate child by an unknown mistress” *

 “Robertus de Lacy” granted “Magnam (major) Merlay…et Tuisleton…et…in Cliderhou” to “Radulpho le Rus” by charter dated 23 Nov 1102 .